jwstwfss/NIRCam-line-finding/README.md

 # Documentation for line-finding code

+Farhan Hasan.
+12/11/24

+This is an adapted version of the line-finding code for the JWST pure-parallel survey POPPIES (PID#5398).

 This software is used to identify line-emitting objects and measure emission line properties in JWST NIRISS WFSS Grism spectra, based on the pure-parallel survey PASSAGE (PID#1571).
 Installation instructions, including required packages, are in **passage_analysis/README.md**

 After installation, to run the software, simply go into the git cloned directory and run